-Click the button below to schedule a complimentary executive coaching session with me.
+Click the link to schedule a complimentary coaching session.
 I think you will be surprised with the results of even one session!

-Have you tried the feedback strategies from the last two One-Minute Coaching™ posts, “Giving Feedback Is Risky, but Necessary” and “Balancing Positive & Negative Feedback”?
+- Have you tried the feedback strategies from our other One-Minute Coaching™ posts on this topic, “Giving Feedback Is Risky, but Necessary” and “Balancing Positive & Negative Feedback”?

 Finally, here is a parting question to take you to a more advanced level of executive functioning: